• Skip to primary navigation

 Make sure to check it every 15 minutes though to keep the ham from overcooking or turning black at the top, depending on your exact size ham.

-Place leftover ham and glaze in an airtight container in the fridge for 4-5 days.
+• Storing leftovers: Leftover ham keeps beautifully!
+Slice it up and store it in an airtight container in the fridge for up to 3 days.
+Keep any leftover glaze too – it makes for a great sauce when reheating.
 I reheat it in a pan on the stove with the lid closed, or use it diced up in casseroles and soups.

 Serving ideas